divakaivan/kb_project/README.md

 # Real-time inference pipeline

 To simulate real-time information, we use the Kaggle `fraudTest.csv` dataset and send 5 transactions every second through Kafka.
 The transactions are received and new columns, where the models predict not fraud/fraud, are created.
-This data is sent to neo4j and used in the Grafana dashboard, which updates every 5 seconds with the latest information.
+This data is sent to neo4j and used in the Grafana dashboard, which updates every 5 seconds with the latest information

+### Models used for inference:
+- Graph Convolutional Network - Accuracy: 0.8809, Precision: 0.8133, Recall: 0.9883, F1: 0.8923
+- XGBoost - Accuracy: 0.9730, Precision: 0.9737, Recall: 0.9717, F1: 0.9727
+- CatBoost - Accuracy: 0.9759, Precision: 0.9757, Recall: 0.9757, F1: 0.9757

 # Monitoring